-The evidence contained in numerous Congressional hearings and reports establishes that the Tribes are descended from the historic tribes that occupied the Virginia coastline in 1607.
-See H.R.
-2345 Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2001, Hearing held Sept.
-25, 2002; S. 2694 Thomasina E. Jordan Indian Tribes of Virginia Act of 2002, Hearing held Oct.
-9, 2002, S. Rept.
-107-921; S. 1423 Thomasina E. Jordan Indian Tribés of Virginia Act of 2003, S. Rept.
-108-259; S. 480 Thomasina E. Jordan Indian Tribes of Virginia Act of 2005, S. Rept.
-109-576.
-When English settlers came ashore along the Virginia coastline, they were received by approximately 30 Indian tribes.
+The evidence contained in numerous Congressional hearings and reports establishes that these tribes are descended from the historic tribes that occupied the Virginia coastline in 1607.1 When English settlers came ashore along the Virginia coastline, they were received by approximately thirty Indian tribes.
 Six of those tribes-the Chickahominy Indian Tribe, the Chickahominy Indian Tribe-Eastern Division, the Upper Mattaponi Tribe, the Rappahannock Tribe, Inc., the Monacan Indian Nation, and the Nansemond Indian Tribe-are the subject of this bill.
 From 1607 to 1646, the Chickahominy Indian Tribe lived approximately 20 miles from Jamestown.
 The Mattaponi Indians, who later joined the Chickahominy Indians, lived farther away.
 In 1614, when the Chickahominy Indian Tribe entered into a treaty of mutual aid with the English they resided on the Chickahominy River.
-This was followed by another treaty entered into in 1646 that forced the Chickahominy from their homeland to the area around the York Mattaponi River in present-day King William County.
+This was followed by another treaty entered into in 1646 that forced the Chickahominy from their homeland to the area around the York and Mattaponi Rivers in present-day King William County.
 The history of the Chickahominy and Mattaponi Indians was intertwined for many years thereafter.
-In 1677, the Chickahominy and Mattaponi Indians were subjects of the Queen of Pamunkey when the Chickahominy and Mattaponi Indians signed the Treaty of Middle Plantation with England which guaranteed the Indians civil rights, rights to gather food, and property rights.
+In 1677, the Chickahominy and Mattaponi Indians were subjects of the Queen of Pamunkey when the Chickahominy and Mattaponi Indians signed the Treaty of Middle Plantation with England, which guaranteed the Indians civil rights, rights to gather food, and property rights.
 The Colony of Virginia assigned a reservation to the Chickahominy and Mattaponi Indians in 1695.
 In 1787, Thomas Jefferson noted the Chickahominy Indians were mixed with the Mattaponi Indians and nearby Pamunkey Indians.